se-msys/mwdrsups/README.md

 To communicate with the unit you need some kind of USB-to-RS485 dongle.
 This exists in various forms from cheap AliExpress $5 ones to more official-band names for $99.
 You will need to connect GND, D+ and D-.

-This script is very basic but cover my needs, but could see it as a example code.
+This script is very basic but cover my needs, you could see it as example code for your own projects.

 ### Background